jonesjsc/14-MVC-Tech-Blog/README.md

 | github repo       | https://github.com/jonesjsc/14-MVC-Tech-Blog |
 | heroku deployment | https://techblog-hw14.herokuapp.com/         |

-# Issues

-1. The comment handling is not correct and needs to be worked / seems that login / logout is not right
-2. you can't tell what username is logged in from the navbar - this should be there
+1. you can't tell what username is logged in from the navbar - this should be there

 # Routes